codearxiv/PCReconstruct/README.md

 We increase the default densification field to 1.5 to get a denser reconstruction, and set patch frequency to 2 since we dont expect much bumpiness in the final result within a patch size of 50.
-We also want tthe "use points outside bounding box" field set "True" to get better agreement around the boundary of the bounding box:
+We also want the "use points outside bounding box" field set "True" to get better agreement around the boundary of the bounding box:

 ![1d](https://github.com/codearxiv/PCReconstruct/blob/master/images/Capture1d.PNG)